The Ones Who Walk Away from Omelas: Inspiration and themes

-Le Guin’s short story explores the ideas of utilitarianism.
+Le Guin's short story explores the ideas of utilitarianism.
 Le Guin stated that the city's name is pronounced "OH-meh-lahss".
-Le Guin chose the name after seeing a road sign for Salem, Oregon, in a car mirror. "[… People ask me] 'Where do you get your ideas from, Ms. Le Guin?'
+Le Guin chose the name after seeing a road sign for Salem, Oregon, in a car mirror. "[People ask me] 'Where do you get your ideas from, Ms. Le Guin?'
 From forgetting Dostoyevsky and reading road signs backwards, naturally.
 Where else?"

 The central idea of the scapegoat was posed by author Fyodor Dostoyevsky in The Brothers Karamazov in 1880.
 Le Guin gave credit to William James, who mentioned the idea in 1891, and she later wrote: "The fact is, I haven't been able to re-read Dostoyevsky, much as I loved him, since I was twenty-five, and I'd simply forgotten he used the idea."

 The original Dostoyevsky quote appears in The Brothers Karamazov:

-"I challenge you: let’s assume that you were called upon to build the edifice of human destiny so that men would finally be happy and would find peace and tranquility.
-If you knew that, in order to attain this, you would have to torture just one single creature, let’s say the little girl who beat her chest so desperately in the outhouse, and that on her unavenged tears you could build that edifice, would you agree to do it?"
+I challenge you: let’s assume that you were called upon to build the edifice of human destiny so that men would finally be happy and would find peace and tranquility.
+If you knew that, in order to attain this, you would have to torture just one single creature, let’s say the little girl who beat her chest so desperately in the outhouse, and that on her unavenged tears you could build that edifice, would you agree to do it?

 The quote by William James in "The Moral Philosopher and the Moral Life", an 1891 essay:

 Or if the hypothesis were offered us of a world in which Messrs.
 Fourier's and Bellamy's and Morris's utopias should all be outdone, and millions kept permanently happy on the one simple condition that a certain lost soul on the far-off edge of things should lead a life of lonely torture, what except a sceptical and independent sort of emotion can it be which would make us immediately feel, even though an impulse arose within us to clutch at the happiness so offered, how hideous a thing would be its enjoyment when deliberately accepted as the fruit of such a bargain?

-Dostoyevsky's original description of the dilemma refers to the doctrine of salvation through the crucifixion of Jesus.